Chinmay922/Python_learning/README.md

 # Task 7

 Given a binary tree and a sum, determining if the tree has a root-to-leaf path such that adding up all the values along the path equals the given sum.
-A leaf in this tree is a node with no children.
+A leaf in the tree is a node with no children.

 # Task 8